vsanzp/CellularAutomataLib/README.md

 The library is composed of multiple `.mo` files and directories, that contain the Modelica code, and the `Resources` directory, that contains the C code used to perform the simulations and to describe the models.
 In order to install the library, all these files and directories need to be located inside a single directory (e.g., `CellularAutomataLib/`) in your local workspace.
 No further installation is required.

-Once installed, no further action is required since *CellularAutomataLib* includes and links Raylib and FFMPEG libraries with the developed models, during their translation, in order to execute them in the simulations.
+Once installed, no further action is required since *CellularAutomataLib* includes and links, when required, Raylib and FFMPEG libraries with the developed models, during their translation, in order to execute them in the simulations.

 ## Model Development and Simulation: